| ||||||||

 prehistoric structures all have a well defined

 use and strongly directed purpose.
+Most of the

 CCC structures are outrightly pointless boondoggles.